Dungannon

 Dungannon (/ga/) is a town in County Tyrone, Northern Ireland.
-It is the second-largest town in the county (after Omagh) and had a population of 16,282 at the 2021 Census.
-The Dungannon and South Tyrone Borough Council had its headquarters in the town, though since 2015 the area has been covered by Mid-Ulster District Council.
+It is the second-largest town in the historic county (after Omagh) and had a population of 16,282 at the 2021 census.
+Since 2015, the town shares local government with Magherafelt and Cookstown in the Mid-Ulster District Council.

-For centuries, it was the 'capital' of the O'Neill dynasty of Tír Eoghain, who dominated most of Ulster and built a castle on the hill.
-After the O'Neills' defeat in the Nine Years' War, the English founded a plantation town on the site, which grew into what is now Dungannon.
-A linen centre in the 19th century, it became a centre for food processing in the late 20th, with Moy Park, a leading poultry producer, today its largest employer.
-As a result of the processors sourcing immigrant labour, Dungannon currently has the highest percentage of residents born outside of the British Isles of any town in Northern Ireland.
+For centuries, Dungannon was the chief seat of the O'Neill dynasty of Tír Eoghain, who dominated most of Ulster and built a castle on the hill.
+After the O'Neills' defeat in the Nine Years' War, the English founded a plantation town on the site.
+A linen centre in the 19th century, it attracted an extensive food processing industry in the late 20th.
+Moy Park, a leading poultry producer, is today the town's largest employer.
+As a result of Moy Park and other processors sourcing immigrant labour, Dungannon currently has the highest percentage of residents born outside of the British Isles of any town in Northern Ireland.